 People treated for amyloidosis are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, not smoking, eating a balanced diet, and having recommended screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about making healthy lifestyle choices.

-The next section offers Questions to Ask the Doctor to help start conversations with your health care team.
-Or, use the menu to choose another section to continue reading this guide.
+The next section offers Questions to Ask the Health Care Team to help start conversations with the health care providers taking care of you.
+Use the menu to choose a different section to read in this guide.